trentm/cmdln/README.md

 # Python Versions

-This currently supports Python 2.5, 2.6 and 2.7.
+cmdln 1.x versions support Python 2.5, 2.6 and 2.7.

-Working on 3.x support for cmdln 2.x.
+The #master branch is currently working on supporting 3.x.
+The best current notes are on [pull #32](https://github.com/trentm/cmdln/pull/32).
+Help appreciated.

 # Install